 - Visa, if necessary

-- Travel insurance
+- Travel insurance (mandatory)

 - Return to the airport on the last day

-- Travels in or out of the country
+- Trips inside or outside the country